JinyuanChang-Lab/PenalizedELwithDependentData/simulation/LP/README.md

 ## Note:

-main_iter.R, inference.R, tuing.R are source files for PEL and PPEL.
+main_iter.cpp, inference.R, tuing.R are source files for PEL and PPEL.